SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Round 3

-By the time round 3 starts, around 60% of the recruits will have dropped out, and the challenge of conducting sessions shifts from having the energy to handle one intensive day, to having the stamil
+By the time round 3 starts, around 60% of the recruits will have dropped out, and the challenge of conducting sessions shifts from having the energy to handle one intensive day, to having the stamina to retain energy for a month.

 Round 3 had full-fledged APs.
 APs are simpler than BPs so we have always started with APs for the last 4 years.
 If 8 people show up one day and all these people have quite some experience debating, then you can try out a BP, but in all other cases, I believe AP is the way.